Lil Baby: 2020–2022: My Turn, The Voice of the Heroes, and It's Only Me

 In March 2021, Lil Baby performed "The Bigger Picture" at the Grammy Awards in 2021 to mostly positive reviews.
-The following day, another collaboration with Drake, "Wants and Needs", debuted at number two on the Hot 100.
+The following day, another collaboration with Drake, "Wants and Needs", debuted at number two on the Billboard Hot 100.
 Passing a previous peak and debut with "The Bigger Picture" for Jones, becoming his highest-charting song overall.
 In June 2021, Lil Baby released his collaborative studio album with Lil Durk, The Voice of the Heroes.
 The album debuted at number one on the Billboard 200.

 In September 2021, Lil Baby was featured on the song "Girls Want Girls" from Drake's sixth studio album, Certified Lover Boy.
 The song debuted and peaked at number two on the Billboard Hot 100, tying their previous collaboration "Wants and Needs" as Baby's highest-charting song overall.

-In February 2022, "Do We Have a Problem?" – a collaboration with Nicki Minaj– was released, along with a music video starring the two.
+On December 16, 2021, Lil Baby was featured on the song “Moved to Miami” by Roddy Ricch from Ricch’s second studio album Live Life Fast— the track would later peak at number 85 on the Billboard Hot 100.
+In February 2022, "Do We Have a Problem?" – a collaboration with Nicki Minaj was released, along with a music video starring the two.
 In March 2022, Lil Baby was announced as one of the headliners for J. Cole's Dreamville 2022 Music Festival.
 Lil Baby is the subject of the documentary film Untrapped: The Story of Lil Baby, directed by Karam Gill, which premiered at the Tribeca Film Festival in June 2022 and was released on Amazon Prime Video in August 2022.

 In April 2022, Lil Baby released the singles "In A Minute", and "Right On", which peaked at number 14 and 13 respectively on the Billboard Hot 100.
 In September, he released the promotional single "Detox".
 In October, he released the single "Heyy" as the second single to his forthcoming album It's Only Me.
 The album released four days later and became his third consecutive number one album.